GoogleCloudPlatform/nodejs-docker/README.md

 RUN npm --unsafe-perm install
 ```

 Node.js is installed with binary packages hosted on a Google-provided mirror.
+Before installing the specified version of Node.js, checks are performed to verify that the associated binary is an official Node.js release.
+The `install_node` script will refuse to install a binary that fails this verification.

+To override this behavior, and force the installation of the binary, pass the `--ignore-verification-failure` flag to `install_node`.
+However, it is highly recommended that you only install Node.js binaries that have been successfully verified.

 # Contributing changes